top of page

 By Thomas Fenton

 Let’s get one thing straight: I’ve worked in the trenches of the horror genre.
 I’ve seen it evolve, splinter, get vilified, and celebrated again.
-And along the way, I’ve noticed one term that keeps popping up like a cockroach after the credits roll: “torture porn.”
+Along the way, I’ve noticed one term that keeps popping up like a cockroach after the credits roll: “torture porn.”
+It’s lazy.
+It’s dismissive.
+And frankly, it misses the point entirely.

 I don’t use the term “torture porn” — not when I’m writing, not when I’m pitching, and definitely not when I’m describing the kind of horror stories I want to tell.
 Instead, I use a term that's more accurate, more honest, and more respectful to the audience: Karma Porn.